Working remotely often introduces employees to new challenges such as slow VPN access. Here are a few ways to increase that speed.

-As companies shift to remote work due to the novel coronavirus outbreak, they are encountering network-related obstacles such as slow VPN access.
+As companies continue to work remotely, they may find employees are encountering network-related obstacles such as slow VPN access.

 Unfortunately, adding more VPN servers may not solve the problem, as the underlying issue is often more complicated.
 Contributing factors can include a network segment design problem, outdated security policies, and home networks that impede VPN traffic.